openedx/edx-platform/lms/djangoapps/certificates/docs/decisions/001-allowlist-cert-requirements.rst

 * The user must not have an invalidated certificate for the course run (see the *CertificateInvalidation* model)
 * HTML (web) certificates must be globally enabled, and also enabled for the course run
 * The user must be on the allowlist for the course run (see the *CertificateWhitelist* model)

-Note: the above requirements were written for the allowlist, which assumes the CourseWaffleFlag *certificates_revamp.use_allowlist* has been enabled for the course run.
-If it has not been enabled, the prior logic will apply.